Learning syntactic analysis in a fast and easy way

 Offshoot

 Finally, a curiosity, a future development of this episode.
 Years later, I set up an online store for mind map-related products.
-The syntactic analysis script ended up being one of the store's products, and very convenient, because the body of the work was already ready, only needing a cover and layout.
+The syntactic analysis script ended up being one of the store's products, and it was very convenient, because the body of the work was already ready, only needing a cover and layout.